-Perth and Kinross Tree Warden Network is one of about 200 networks of volunteers across Britain, the whole idea having been started by The Tree Council in 1990 as a response to the huge loss of historic landscapes and trees following a series of severe gales.
+The Perth and Kinross Tree Warden Network is one of about 200 networks of volunteers across Britain, the whole idea having been started by The Tree Council in 1990 as a response to the huge loss of historic landscapes and trees following a series of severe gales.

-Our local scheme started in 1993, run by the local authority; but since April 2011 the Network has been entirely run by volunteers within the national scheme.
+Our local scheme started in 1993 and was run by the local authority for some 18 years.
+Since April 2011 the Network has been entirely run by volunteers within the national scheme.
 It is supported by Scottish Forestry and the Tayside Biodiversity Partnership, retaining links with the local authority.

 Tree wardens act as they do out of a sincere belief that trees are an essential part of our natural and cultural heritage: trees significantly reduce carbon emissions, and they provide an essential component in securing biodiversity upon which we all depend for our well-being.